-The owner also faces considerable taxation on stock sale proceeds including capital gains tax on the gain portion of the sale proceeds.
-As of January 1, 2013, the federal capital gains tax burden on a selling shareholder increases from 15% to 20% plus any applicable state capital gains tax.
-Additionally, the recently passed health care legislation imposes a 3.8% tax on the gain portion of a business sale effectively making combined the federal capital gains rate on a sale of a business 23.8% plus applicable state capital gains tax.
+Owner’s also face considerable taxation on stock sale proceeds including capital gains tax on the gain.
+Unfortunately, the new Trump Tax Plan passed as of January 1, 2018 left the federal capital gains tax burden on a selling shareholder completely untouched at 23.8% (20% plus the 3.8% Affordable Care Act of 2010 imposed tax on the gain portion of a business sale) on top of the applicable state capital gains rate.

-ESOPs have unique procedural and tax benefits that are NOT affected by the tax law changes effective January 1, 2013.
+ESOPs have unique procedural and tax benefits, all of which are still in play after the recent tax reform.
 Certain ESOP structures may not be subject to the underlying affected capital gains or income taxes at all.
-Therefore, ESOPs are one of the best and most tax efficient ways for a business owner to transfer a business and often provides the most “net” after-tax proceeds to the seller than any other transfer method.
+Therefore, ESOPs are one of the most tax efficient ways for an owner to transfer a business and often provides the most “net” after-tax proceeds to the seller than any other sale transfer method.

 HOW AN ESOP WORKS